TheAlgorithms/Ruby/README.md

 ### All algorithms implemented in Ruby (for education)

 These are for demonstration purposes only.
+For a full list of all algorithms, please see:[DIRECTORY.md](https://github.com/TheAlgorithms/Ruby/blob/master/DIRECTORY.md)
 ## Sorting Algorithms

 ### Bogo Sort